swift-nav/pynex/README.markdown

 As well as being a library, pyNEX comes with two command line utilities.

 `pynex` takes a RINEX file and outputs an HDF5 file that can be read by pandas.
-The HDF5 file will have a table appanded to it containing the observations using the marker name as the table name.
+The HDF5 file will have a table appended to it containing the observations using the marker name as the table name.

     $ pynex --help